 Pain with no injury but still damage.

 These pains are usually the result of faulty movement behaviour and can cause acute or chronic pain that lasts for a long time.
 Faulty movements can create pressure or tension in certain areas.
 These areas can become irritated or impinged and, over time, damaged, weakened or fatigued.
-They do not heal because the pressure or tension still remains.
+There will be an inflammatory response but this time they do not heal because the pressure or tension still remains.

 Harmonic Osteopathy utilises the latest scientific understanding of the effects of manual therapy in reversing these faulty movement behaviours.
 By taking away the cause the pain can resolve normally.